Differentiable Weightless Controllers: Learning Logic Circuits for Continuous Control

 Major differences between FP and \acronyms PPO hyperparameters are a $\times10$ learning rate for \acronyms, a lower entropy coefficient, and a lower max gradient norm.
 The initial log $\alpha$ is conceptually similar to the floating-point std parameter, which corresponds to the initialization of the policy network's output variance.

 Tables \ref{tab:hyperparameter:tuning:bcc} shows the search space for the PPO hyperparameter tuning for \acronyms, while Table \ref{tab:hyperparameter:tuning:fp} shows the search space for the PPO hyperparameter tuning for the FP baseline.
 Remaining hyperparameters were set to the values in Table \ref{tab:ppo_fp:hparams}, which correspond to CleanRL \citep{huang2022cleanrl} defaults.
 Hyperparameter tuning was performed jointly across Ant, Hopper, Walker, and HalfCheetah, optimizing for return after 1M timesteps over 3 seeds.
-Hyperparameter search was performed with Optuna \citep{akiba2019optuna} using the Tree-Structured Parzen Estimator with 100 trials.
-The hyperparameter search for \acronyms took 25 days of compute, which we distributed over 10 GPUs.
+Hyperparameter search was performed with Optuna \citep{akiba2019optuna} using the Tree-Structured Parzen Estimator with 100 trials for both the floating-point and \acronym implementation.
+The hyperparameter search for \acronyms (PPO) took 25 days of compute, which we distributed over 10 GPUs.